patternfly/training-scenarios/html-css/modifier-utilities/step2-instructions.md

 In the previous step, the modifier was set on the `block` class.
-This step will explore how modifier classes are applied to different elements in the component.
+This step will demonstrate how modifier classes are applied to different elements in the component.

 Modify the dropdown component so that it is in the expanded state, then change the dropdown toggle to the plain variation.